 The VOYAGERS Climate-Tech Fund

 We’re following the same playbook in building our climate-tech fund.
 Deal flow comes via the community; we then rely on experts in the community for due diligence and then the wider community to support the startups we back.
 We’ve made nine investments on behalf of the fund: our first investment was in Normative, a Sweden-based carbon accounting engine, alongside top VC funds such as 2150, Lowercarbon Capital, SYSTEMIQ and byFounders.
 Our second was in Epoch BioDesign, a UK protein-engineering company that transforms plastic into valuable side products.

 We’re running the fund on AngelList, which runs the entire back office and takes care of legal obligations, compliance, investor onboarding, tax accounting, regulatory oversight and wiring our investments.
 AngelList has created and runs a US company on the fund’s behalf, with a Silicon Valley Bank account, that will securely hold investors’ deposits and wire money; we will invest in the best talent we find that’s targeting significant climate-related problems, whatever the geography.
-The fund will be strictly capped at $10m, and we already have strong interest.
-The fund manager David Rowan is personally committing at least 5% of the total fund, so will have significant skin in the game.
+The fund closed in late 2022 at $10m.
+The fund manager David Rowan is personally committing 5% of the total fund, so has significant skin in the game.

 The management fee will cover all running costs of the fund, including set-up costs and AngelList fees; we also intend to use the management fee to help us cover the costs of a community manager, to strengthen the VOYAGERS network more generally.
 We have not set a minimum investment amount for investors inside the VOYAGERS community, in order to make involvement in the fund as inclusive as possible.